sanjay-verifoxx/aws-iot-validate-enclave-attestation/python/README.md

 Note that the intermediate certificates in the chain are short lived, so you may encounter certificate validation errors if you attempt to validate an attestation document that is a few days old.

-If you run the `validate.py` script on the same EC2 host that is running your enclave image, the `validate` script will attempt to validate the hash of the instance ID (PCR4) against the instance ID that it's currently running on-

 #### Example output

 ```